 TURKEY (NOTE 3) GREEN PASSPORT HOLDERS ONLY ENJOY VISA FREE TRAVEL

-(*) nationals of Albania, Bosnia & Herzegovina, Macedonia, Montenegro and Serbia need a biometric passport to enjoy visa-free travel.
+(*) nationals of Albania, Bosnia & Herzegovina, Macedonia, Moldova, Montenegro and Serbia need a biometric passport to enjoy visa-free travel.

 Individuals in the following category can enter Schengen Area: BULGARIA, CROATIA, CYPRUS, ROMANIA